snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/api/index.md

 Compatibility checks can result in three possible values: **Compatible**, **SchemaIncompatible**, or **SchemaUndecidable**.

-- If **Compatible**, the tracking scenario is compatible, and no errors will be appended to the `errors` response field
+- If **Compatible**, the event specification is compatible, and no errors will be appended to the `errors` response field
-- If **SchemaIncompatible**, the tracking scenario is incompatible against some version.
+- If **SchemaIncompatible**, the event specification is incompatible against some version.
 If the check for the **current** version is incompatible, the `type` will be `Error`.
 For incompatibility with the **latest** version, the `type` will be `Warning`.
-If the requested operation involves persisting the scenario (create/update), an error of type `Error` will be appended to the response, the status code will be **422 Unprocessable Entity**, and the store operation will not persist.
-When fetching a scenario, the checks will run for both too, **current** and **latest** versions, and if incompatible, the error type will always be `Warning`, returning status code **200 Ok**.
+If the requested operation involves persisting the event specification (create/update), an error of type `Error` will be appended to the response, the status code will be **422 Unprocessable Entity**, and the store operation will not persist.
+When fetching an event specification, the checks will run for both too, **current** and **latest** versions, and if incompatible, the error type will always be `Warning`, returning status code **200 Ok**.
-- If **SchemaUndecidable**, it is indeterminable whether the scenario is compatible with a specific version due to the use of some advanced JSON-Schema features and the high computational cost of checking compatibility.
-The `type` will always be `Warning`, and the user is responsible for ensuring that the tracking scenario is compatible with the source data structure.
+- If **SchemaUndecidable**, it is indeterminable whether the event specification is compatible with a specific version due to the use of some advanced JSON-Schema features and the high computational cost of checking compatibility.
+The `type` will always be `Warning`, and the user is responsible for ensuring that the event specification is compatible with the source data structure.
 A warning will be attached to the `errors` response field.

 :::info
 The algorithm used to perform the compatibility check is based on the [Finding Data Compatibility Bugs with JSON Subschema Checking](https://dl.acm.org/doi/pdf/10.1145/3460319.3464796) paper, authored by Andrew Habib, Avraham Shinnar, and Michael Pradel.

 :::

-## Retrieve a List of Tracking Scenarios
+## Retrieve a List of Event Specifications

-Use this request to retrieve a list of scenarios within an organization, which will be wrapped into the `data` field of the [response](#response-format).
+Use this request to retrieve a list of event specifications within an organization, which will be wrapped into the `data` field of the [response](#response-format).

-`GET /api/msc/v1/organizations/{organizationId}/tracking-scenarios/v2`
+`GET /api/msc/v1/organizations/{organizationId}/event-specs/v1`

 The `organizationId` parameter is required.